Wolf interval

+A wolf interval is audibly out of tune within a particular musical tuning system.
+A common example is the abnormally small fifth that results from the Pythagorean comma.

+Definition

-is a particularly dissonant musical interval spanning seven semitones.
-Strictly, the term refers to an interval produced by a specific tuning system, widely used in the sixteenth and seventeenth centuries: the quarter-comma meantone temperament.
+Particularly out of tune intervals produce an unpleasant effect that remind listeners of a wolf's howl.
+Wolf fifths are produced by a specific tuning system, widely used in the sixteenth and seventeenth centuries: the quarter-comma meantone temperament.
 More broadly, it is also used to refer to similar intervals (of close, but variable magnitudes) produced by other tuning systems, including Pythagorean and most meantone temperaments.
+Wolf fifths were sometimes labeled imperfect or Procrustean.

 When the twelve notes within the octave of a chromatic scale are tuned using the quarter-comma meantone systems of temperament, one of the twelve intervals apparently spanning seven semitones is actually a diminished sixth, which turns out to be much wider than the in-tune genuine fifths, (Note: Specifically, the actual note present on the keyboard where the desired next fifth would be, is not a fifth, but rather a diminished sixth.)

 In mean-tone systems, this interval is usually from C♯ to A♭ or from G♯ to E♭ but can be moved in either direction to favor certain groups of keys.

 The eleven perfect fifths sound almost perfectly consonant.
 Conversely, the diminished sixth used as a substitute is severely dissonant: It sounds like the howl of a wolf, because of a phenomenon called beating.
 Since the diminished sixth is nominally enharmonically equivalent to a perfect fifth, but in meantone temperament, enharmonic notes are only nearby (within about 1/4 sharp or 1/4 flat); the discordance of substituted interval is called the "wolf fifth".

 Besides the above-mentioned quarter comma meantone, other tuning systems may produce severely dissonant diminished sixths.
 Conversely, in 12 tone equal temperament (12-TET), which is currently the most commonly used tuning system, the diminished sixth is not a wolf fifth, as it has exactly the same size as a perfect fifth.

 By extension, any interval which is perceived as severely dissonant and regarded as "howling like a wolf" is called a wolf interval.
 For instance, in quarter comma meantone, the augmented second, augmented third, augmented fifth, diminished fourth, and diminished seventh may be called wolf intervals, as their frequency ratio significantly deviates from the ratio of the corresponding justly tuned interval (see Size of quarter-comma meantone intervals).